JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Parses a file location string that contains a file location and icon index, and returns separate values.

 ```
-FUNCTION AfxPathParseIconLocation (BYREF wszIconFile AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathParseIconLocation (BYREF wszIconFile AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |